Home » Bill C-81 – An Act To Ensure An Accessible Canada For All

 Bill C-81 now allows federal public money to continue to be used to create or perpetuate disability accessibility barriers.
 Bill C-81 needs to be amended to ensure that when the Federal Government spends public money, it can never be used to create or perpetuate disability barriers.
 For example, the bill should require federal accessibility strings to be attached when the Federal Government spends or transfers public money for infrastructure projects, when it procures (purchases or rents) goods or services, or when it grants or lends public money to other public or private organizations e.g. for business development projects.

 Disability Credit Canada understand the frustration our fellow Canadians with disabilities have to encounter in their daily life.
-We have helped hundreds of Canadians with disabilities and their families to obtain the Disability Tax Credits and refunds they are due.
+We are dedicated to helping disabled Canadians obtain CPP disability, Disability Tax Credits, and long-term disability benefits.
+Reach out for a free assessment.

 For a Free Assessment, call toll-free: 1-844-800-6020.